The Business of Publishing

 Q. What should I look for in a publishing contract?
 Are there “buzz words” or certain terms I should be wary of?

 A. There are attorneys who have written articles on this very topic, and cover it a whole lot better than I could.
 Briefly, a publishing contract is a legal agreement between two parties; as such, it contains language that spells out the terms both parties have agreed to.
 There are definite concerns, from a writer’s perspective, that must be addressed.
 Do not rely on the publisher to look after your best interests.
 Whenever entering into a contract, it’s good business practice to have a knowledgeable attorney review the terms and language of the proposed agreement.
 What might look acceptable to you could be seen as ill-advised to the trained eye.
-My attorney saved me once from a horrendous situation, and instead of getting the shaft as other contracted authors had, because my attorney had rewritten parts of the contract, I was able to escape relatively unscathed.
+My attorney saved me once from a horrendous situation, and instead of getting the shaft as other contracted authors had, because my lawyer had rewritten parts of the contract, I was able to escape relatively unscathed.
 For publishing contracts, you want an experienced entertainment law attorney.